MinliLiao/DSN25-AE/README.md

 ```
 Note that the default available version may not work directly for python (we used version 3.8, 3.10 did not work), scons (we used version 4.1.0, 4.5.2 did not work) and gcc/g++ (we used version 12.3.0, 13.3.0 did not work).
 We used anaconda to install the older versions of python and scons.

-To build SPECspeed 2017 place your ISO file in the root directory of this artifact with filename ending in .iso, then in the `AE_scripts` directory:
+To build SPECspeed 2017 place your ISO file in the root directory of this artifact with filename ending in .iso, then in the `AE_scripts` directory run:
 ```
 bash build_benchmarks.sh
 ```